Lucky Duck Bar Slated for 2026 Opening in Northern Liberties

 The team behind Libertee Grounds is set to debut a new bar next year.

-Priyank Rambhia, Sanil Shah and Kanay Patel are joining forces with Sidecar Bar and Grill owner Mike Metzger to launch Lucky Duck.
-The tavern is planned for the ground floor of the newly built Rivermark Northern Liberties apartment complex, The Philadelphia Inquirer reported.
+Priyank Rambhia, Sanil Shah and Kanay Patel are joining forces with Sidecar Bar and Grill owner Mike Metzger to launch Lucky Duck

 Metzger and Shah will lead the food program, featuring tavern favorites, shareable small plates, and a North Jersey–style pizza bar.
 A late-night window inside the bar will keep the slices coming after hours.
-Guests can expect classic and waterfront-inspired cocktails, a curated wine list and what’s promised to be a “top-tier” Guinness pour.
+Guests can expect classic and waterfront-inspired cocktails, a curated wine list and an “amazing” Guinness pour.

 Be the First to Know